-- Potential conditions which may be listed by the diagnostics include those listed below. - Pair busy, linked partner in 100BAS-TX forced mode - Interpair short - Intrapair short - Pair open, fault detected - Invalid, cable diagnostic routine did not complete successfully - Ports must have auto-negotiation enabled - Ports are linked down while running cable diagnostics. - This cable test is only accurate for Ethernet cables 7 100 meters long. - Ports are linked down while running cable diagnostics. - ◆ To ensure more accurate measurement of the length to a fault, first disable power-saving mode (using the no power-save command) on the link partner before running cable diagnostics.
+- Cable diagnostics are performed using Digital Signal Processing (DSP) test methods.
+DSP analyses the cable by sending a pulsed signal into the cable, and then examining the reflection of that pulse. - This cable test is only accurate for Ethernet cables 7 100 meters long. - The test takes approximately 5 seconds.
+Use the show cable-diagnostics command to display the results of the test, including common cable failures, as well as the status and approximate length of each cable pair. - Ports are linked down while running cable diagnostics. - To ensure more accurate measurement of the length to a fault, first disable power-saving mode (using the no power-save command) on the link partner before running cable diagnostics.